Niemann-Pick Type C externally led Patient-Focused Drug Development meeting

 The Niemann-Pick Type C (NPC) externally led Patient-Focused Drug Development (PFDD) meeting is a groundbreaking initiative that will give persons with NPC disease and their advocates the opportunity to provide the Food and Drug Administration (FDA), drug developers, and NPC stakeholders with perspectives from our community on a number of important issues.

-The meeting will follow the successful model developed by the FDA for similar Agency-convened meetings and provide persons with NPC the unique opportunity to share their story and experiences—including the challenges they face on a daily basis in living with NPC and their hopes for future treatments–with senior FDA officials and industry to better inform how therapies are developed and how the agency evaluates and considers potential therapies for the disease.
+The meeting followed the successful model developed by the FDA for similar Agency-convened meetings and provide persons with NPC the unique opportunity to share their story and experiences—including the challenges they face on a daily basis in living with NPC and their hopes for future treatments–with senior FDA officials and industry to better inform how therapies are developed and how the agency evaluates and considers potential therapies for the disease.

 We used a format that closely follows the model FDA developed for conducting the agency’s PFDD meetings.
 This included a presentation by an NPC clinical expert, three patient/caregiver panels to capture the array of perspectives across the NPC community, and real-time polling questions about experiences with the disease.
 Attendees also had the opportunity to participate in facilitated discussion sessions throughout the day.
 The event was live-streamed to enable remote participation by the largest possible number of people with NPC and their caregivers.